Mithril? Oh, wait, it’s Mitchell.

 And today, 3M is a vibrant company.
 Combining innovation, effective risk management, and marketing.
 3M.

 3M is a worldwide corporation that bills itself as a “diversified technology company.”
 Products include Scotch tape and Buf-Pufs, among thousands of others.
 It is headquartered in St. Paul, Minnesota.

 The only really exciting thing is that Vanishing Point is being filmed on the other side of the canyon.

 Vanishing Point is a 1971 film about a man who works for a car delivery company who bets he can get a Dodge Challenger from Colorado to California in 15 hours.
 Sort of a Smokey and the Bandit for the early ‘70s, only with nude motorcyclists.

-A reference to standup comedian and character actor Larry Miller, who has appeared in such films as Pretty Woman and L.A.
+Standup comedian and character actor Larry Miller has appeared in such films as Pretty Woman and L.A.
 Story.

 Ah, the hot rod Ben Hur.

 Ben-Hur was a 1959 Hollywood epic starring Charlton Heston.
 One of the most famous scenes in the film is of a vicious chariot race.

 Yeah, as a matter of fact I do own the road.